 - 7.1.7.
-The facility shall comply with the closed vent system requirements for the Storage Tanks (T01-T07) as noted below. - a.
-You must design the closed vent system to route all gases, vapors, and fumes emitted from the material in the Storage Tanks (T01-T07) to the vapor recovery units (VRU-100 and VRU-200). - b.
+The facility shall comply with the closed vent system requirements for the Storage Tanks (T01 T07) as noted below. - a.
+You must design the closed vent system to route all gases, vapors, and fumes emitted from the material in the Storage Tanks (T01 T07) to the vapor recovery units (VRU-100 and VRU-200). - b.
 You must design and operate a closed vent system with no detectable emissions, as determined using olfactory, visual and auditory inspections. - c.
-You must meet the requirements specified in paragraphs (i) and (ii) of this section if the closed vent system contains one or more bypass devices that could be used to divert all or a portion of the gases, vapors, or fumes from entering the control device or to a process. - i.
-Except as provided in paragraph (ii) of this section, you must comply with either paragraph (A) or (B) of this section for each bypass device.
+You must meet the requirements specified in paragraphs c.1 and c.2 of this section if the closed vent system contains one or more bypass devices that could be used to divert all or a portion of the gases, vapors, or fumes from entering the control device or to a process. - 1.
+Except as provided in paragraph c.2 of this section, you must comply with either paragraph c.1.a or c.1.b of this section for each bypass device. - a.
+You must properly install, calibrate, maintain, and operate a flow indicator at the inlet to the bypass device that could divert the stream away from the control device or process to the atmosphere that sounds an alarm, or initiates notification via remote alarm to the nearest field office, when the bypass device is open such that the stream is being, or could be diverted away from the control device or process to the atmosphere.

-- A. You must properly install, calibrate, maintain, and operate a flow indicator at the inlet to the bypass device that could divert the stream away from the control device or process to the atmosphere that sounds an alarm, or initiates notification via remote alarm to the nearest field office, when the bypass device is open such that the stream is being, or could be diverted away from the control device or process to the atmosphere. - B. You must secure the bypass device valve installed at the inlet to the bypass device in the non-diverting position using a car-seal or a lock-and-key type configuration. - ii.
-Low leg drains, high point bleeds, analyzer vents, open-ended valves or lines, and safety devices are not subject to the requirements of paragraph (i) of this section.
+- b.
+You must secure the bypass device valve installed at the inlet to the bypass device in the non-diverting position using a car-seal or a lock-and-key type configuration. - 2.
+Low leg drains, high point bleeds, analyzer vents, open-ended valves or lines, and safety devices are not subject to the requirements of paragraph c.1 of this section.